What are Asian fit glasses (low bridge fit glasses)?

 Isn't it frustrating when you visit your local optical shop and there just isn't any frame that seems to fit you?
 Much like clothes, you won't be feeling comfortable wearing anything else if your facial features require Asian fit glasses, also known as low bridge fit glasses.

 What are Asian fit glasses and how can you know if you need to wear glasses of this type?
-In this guide, you will learn everything about these glasses and whether you should have one for that proper, secure fit.
+In this guide, you will learn everything about these eyeglasses and whether you should have one for that proper, secure fit.

 What makes Asian fit or low bridge fit glasses different from standard frames is the slightly lower nose piece.
 It is made to suit people with a lower nose bridge, which is a common trait for individuals of Asian descent.
 It is also called an alternative fit or the Omni fit, since these features are not only exclusive to Asians.